Protecting your content against cyber threats and data loss

 A secure approach

 Companies spend tons of time and effort eliminating security risks in their systems and applications, and rightly so.
-But it means nothing if they’re not focused on the content at the heart of it all.
+But to really improve their security, the focus needs to be on the content itself.

 That’s where the Content Cloud comes in.
 It’s a proven approach to managing your most valuable information, with a single, secure platform for the entire content lifecycle.
 Every step of the way, Box is here to help.